KokoseiJ/BUFEP/specs/BUFEP_v_alpha3_spec_draft_20220705.md

 PassHash is a hashed SHA256 password.
 It should be 0 if not provided.

 Desired Packet Size is used to calculate expected amount of packets, ideal value is Path MTU value.
-You can use Type 0 Ping/Pong to figure out Path MTU from the client-side using binary search.
+You can use Type 0 Ping/Pong to figure out Path MTU from the client side using binary search.

 ### Response